hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## Redirect your customer to a page of your choice

-**Description**: The redirect pages are pages to which HiPay Fullservice redirects your customer's browser after the transaction is processed if it was made outside of your website (hosted payment page, local payments, 3-D Secure authentication, etc.).
+**Description**: The redirect pages are pages to which HiPay Enterprise redirects your customer's browser after the transaction is processed if it was made outside of your website (hosted payment page, local payments, 3-D Secure authentication, etc.).

 **Objective**: Typically, this is a secure page on your site.
 The main purpose is to redirect your customers back to your website once they have completed a payment.

 ## Redirect pages setup

-**Description**: You can configure redirect pages in the *Integration -> Redirect Pages* section of your HiPay Fullservice back office.
+**Description**: You can configure redirect pages in the *Integration -> Redirect Pages* section of your HiPay Enterprise back office.

 You can overwrite the default redirect pages by sending custom URLs along with the order details in your requests to the payment gateway.
-Please refer to the [HiPay Fullservice Gateway API documentation](/doc-api/fullservice/gateway/).
+Please refer to the [HiPay Enterprise Gateway API documentation](/doc-api/fullservice/gateway/).

 ## Default redirect pages